Connect. Commute. Engage.

 I’m going to live on campus, when should I order my parking permit?

 Housing students should take into consideration date of move in and enrollment periods.
-It is recommended to order your virtual parking permit 1 to 2 weeks prior to the beginning of the semester so that you maximize your parking permits full time frame.
+It is recommended to order your virtual parking permit 1 week prior to the beginning of the semester so that you maximize your parking permit’s full time frame.
 If you will need to park prior to move in, consider purchasing a daily virtual parking permit for short term parking needs.

 Do I need to buy a virtual permit if I still have a valid physical permit?